 (How to operate a laser device is not covered.)

-This course is particularly suited to someone with a Diploma of Beauty Therapy, a Diploma or Bachelor of Nursing, or other health-sciences background working in this area.
+This course is particularly suited to someone with a Diploma of Beauty Therapy SHB50115, Diploma of Nursing HLT54115 or Bachelor of Nursing, or other health-sciences background working in this area.

 Once you've successfully completed this certificate, you will be able to transition into the Bachelor of Dermal Sciences and gain credits for the four units completed.